py-bbn

 Conditional probability table.

-pybbn.parameter.get_marginal_cpt(f: Any, df: DataFrame) Dict[str, Any]
+pybbn.parameter.get_marginal_cpt(f: Any, df: DataFrame) dict[str, Any]

 Learn marginal CPT.